 - 90 grams unflavored (but not unsweetened) clear gelatin

 - 1 and 1/2 tablespoons good quality instant coffee (I used Nescafe Gold)

-2 oz. of good quality baking chocolate (I used Van Houten)
+- 2 ounces good quality baking chocolate (I used Van Houten)

-To serve, you can top the panna cotta with whipped cream or a scoop of ice cream.
+- To serve, you can top the chocolate and coffee panna cotta with whipped cream or a scoop of ice cream.
 Or, drizzle caramel syrup over the panna cotta, sprinkle with grated or shaved chocolate and enjoy.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.